Quantcast

 Heather says:

-The only time you could possibly approach this temperature would be in a kiln or blast furnace and at that point, lighting is the least of your worries.
+The only time you could approach this temperature would be in a kiln or blast furnace; at that point, lighting is the least of your worries.

-The thick glass cover has nothing to do with protecting the light bulb from heat, it simply protects the the appliance light bulb from impact and food spatter.
-It is possible that if food spatter landed directly on the glass of a hot, bare bulb, the temperature differential could possibly, maybe cause the bulb to shatter.
+The thick glass cover does not protect the light bulb from heat.
+It simply protects the appliance light bulb from impact and food spatter.
+If the food spatter landed directly on the glass of a hot, bare bulb, the temperature differential could possibly cause the bulb to shatter.

 Submit your questions to helpme@home-ec101.com.